Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ### <a name='Inferencing'></a>**Model Inference**

 Create an inference service & check whether it is ready.
-Note that this will be ready only after the pipeline complete.
+*Note that this will be ready only after the pipeline complete*.

 ![Object Detection Pipeline](pictures/18-inferenceservice.png)